Crecket/secure-functions/README.md

 ### encrypt($input, $key = false)
 Encrypt a string, if no key is given one will be generated for you (Recommended) using [defuse/php-encryption](https://github.com/defuse/php-encryption)'s library.

+### getFormToken('form_token_id', $_POST['form_token'], $limit = false)
+Verify a form token for the given id.
+The $limit is optional andm ust be given in seconds, if the limit is 300 and the token is used after 300 seconds it will be considered invalid.

 ### password_hash($password)
 Hash the given password.
 This function allows for longer passwords and isn't affected by the null-byte issue.